Leonhard-Leopold/-usability-testing/README.md

 ## How to use
 A quick way to install it is to go the [Chrome Web Store](https://chrome.google.com/webstore/detail/usability-testing/hknopnlikakmpdnnnolojjjmkeckhagn).
 If downloaded, the developer options need to be activated and the folder containing the implementation needs to be uploaded to the browser.
 The extension is generalized for every browser in terms of internal communications of the software.
-With the help of special browsers, browser extenstion can also be used on mobile devices.
+With the help of special browsers, extenstions also can be used on mobile devices.

 ## Possible Additions & Current Issues
 - Some browsers like don't allow the selection of files.
 Therefore another method for importing the test files needs to be created.